yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-entries.markdown

 # Including/Excluding Data from an Entry

 By default, all public members (fields and properties) in a class are included in the entry, whereas non-public members are excluded.
-Since the common design practice is to expose data via public properties that encapsulate protected/private fields, usually there's no need to adjust this behaviour.
+Since the common design practice is to expose data via public properties that encapsulate protected/private fields, usually there's no need to adjust this behavior.
 However, it can be adjusted for exceptional cases.

 ## Customizing a Specific Class